attilamacskasy/opengwtools/vpn-roadwarriors/README.md

 3. Click **Activate** to establish the VPN connection

 The configuration includes a full-tunnel (`0.0.0.0/0`) policy and a persistent keepalive value of 25 seconds; adjust these defaults in the script if your deployment requires different behavior.

+### Importing on iPhone / iPad

+The iOS WireGuard client exposes the `Allowed IPs` fields only when a configuration file is imported.
+Do **not** create tunnels from scratch inside the app—manual creation hides the advanced routing values and the tunnel will default to a single host route.

+1. Email (or otherwise securely transfer) the generated `.conf` file to the user.
+2. On the iPhone, open the message and tap the attachment, then choose **Copy to WireGuard** (or **Open in WireGuard**).
+3. When the WireGuard app opens, pick **Create from file or archive** and select the downloaded configuration.
+4. Review the imported tunnel details; the `Allowed IPs` section should already list the baseline networks defined in `vpn-roadwarriors.json`.
+5. Tap **Save**, then toggle the switch to activate the VPN.